This is such a great recipe! I use cream and Gruyere cheese. Just so wonderful. Always gets rave reviews! ~Motowngirl

 - 5 large eggs

-- 1 cup milk, half and half, or cream
+- 1 cup milk, or use half and half, or cream

 - 1 cup shredded sharp cheese such as cheddar, Gruyere, or your choice

 - 14 ounce can artichoke hearts, drained

 - 5 ounces or about half of a 10 ounce box frozen spinach, thawed and drained well

 - 1/2 tsp fresh cracked black pepper

 - Whisk the eggs well in a large mixing bowl.